Search for:

 Protecting Pakistan’s Fragile Glacial Ecosystems

-Pakistan holds more glacial ice than any country outside the polar regions — including the Baltoro Glacier located in Central Karakoram National Park (CKNP).
+Pakistan holds more glacial ice than any country outside the polar regions — including the Baltoro Glacier in Central Karakoram National Park (CKNP).
 These glaciers are essential for Pakistan’s rivers and water systems.

 However, unsustainable tourism has led to: